-The initial 2010 soil organic carbon density values for all land types except Grassland, Savanna, and Woodland are from the USDA NRCS gSSURGO database (USDA, 2014).
+CALAND has a single soil organic carbon pool.
+The initial 2010 soil organic carbon density values for all land categories, excluding Grassland, Savanna, and Woodland, were derived from the Gridded Soil Survey Geographic (gSSURGO) Database, a product from the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) (USDA, 2014).
 The gSSURGO database provides estimates of total soil organic carbon densities for 0 to 150 cm depth (or maximum reported depth) at both the original mapping unit level and disaggregated to a 10 m resolution grid.
 Rather than using the gridded data, the original mapping unit data was disaggregated to the same 30 m grid used for the biomass carbon data.
-Following the method used for the biomass carbon data, soil carbon data were aggregated to the land categories, excluding grid cells with missing data.
-Due to spatial gaps in the data, six land categories were not directly assigned values.
-Rather, they were filled by extrapolating data from identical land types in other ownerships within the respective region.15 The aggregated, gSSURGO, soil organic carbon density values for Grassland, Savanna, and Woodland land types were found to be about one-third of the values reported in a review of California rangeland studies that estimated total soil carbon density (Silver et al., 2010).
-As a result, the gSSURGO average values for these three land types were replaced with those reported in the review (across all ownerships and regions).
-Values for Forest, Urban Area, and Desert are comparable to other reported estimates (Forest: Birdsev et al., 2002; Dore et al., 2016; Powers et al., 2013.
+Following the same method used for deriving biomass carbon density inputs, soil carbon data were aggregated to the land categories, excluding grid cells with missing data.
+Due to spatial gaps in the data, six land categories were not directly assigned soil carbon density values.
+Rather, they were estimated by extrapolating data from identical land types in other ownerships within the corresponding region.16 The aggregated gSSURGO soil carbon density values for Grassland, Savanna, and Woodland were found to be about one-third of the values reported in a review of California rangeland studies that estimated total soil carbon density (Silver et al., 2010).
+Thus, the gSSURGO average values for these three land types were replaced with those reported in the review (across all ownerships and regions).
+Values for Forest, Urban Area, and Desert are comparable to other reported estimates (Forest: Birdsey and Lewis, 2002; Dore et al., 2016; Powers et al., 2013.
 Urban Area: Pouyat et al., 2006.
-Desert: Evans et al., 2014), while Coastal Marsh values are higher than reported because of shallow soil carbon measurements (e.g., Callaway et al., 2012).
-Cultivated Land values in the Delta region reflect average values for areas with (e.g., Hatala et al., 2012) and without peat substrates (e,g., Mitchell et al., 2015).
+Desert: Evans et al., 2014), while Coastal Marsh values are higher than reported values due to shallow measurements of soil carbon (e.g., Callaway et al., 2012).
+Values for Cultivated Land in the Delta region reflect average values for areas with (e.g., Hatala et al., 2012) and without peat soil types (e.g., Mitchell et al., 2015).
 One of the major challenges in obtaining accurate soil carbon data, beyond limited sampling of high spatial heterogeneity, is wide variation in the depth of soil measurements.

-15 In Version 1, all the land categories were directly assigned values.
-In Version 2, the unassigned categories were Eastside and Klamath Ice, two Forest ownerships in Deserts, Central Coast Meadow, and Delta Sparse.
+16 In Version 1, all the land categories were directly assigned values.
+In Version 2, the unassigned categories were Eastside Private Ice, Klamath USFS non-wilderness Ice, Deserts NPS Forest, Deserts State government Forest, Central Coast BLM Meadow, and Delta Department of Defense Sparse.